nhattran998/better-proxy/README.md

 # Proxy Agent

-With your CLI tools(Claude Code, Codex, OpenClaw/Hermess, Cursor), we build an agent proxy layer that help to save ~50% tokens with Headroom/RTK/Caveman/Ponytail in the hood + auto-fallback to open-source AI models(Kimi/Deepseek/Qwen/Minimax/GLM...).
-This tools leverage your AI subscriptions like Claude X20, Codex X20, Grok CLI, SuperGrok Heavy, OpenRouter, Azure... or your local models like Gemma, DeepSeek, Kimi, Ollama, HuggingFace, etc.
+With your CLI tools(Claude Code, Codex, OpenClaw/Hermess, Cursor), we build an agent proxy layer that helps to save ~50% tokens with Headroom/RTK/Caveman/Ponytail in the hood + auto-fallback to open-source AI models(Kimi/Deepseek/Qwen/Minimax/GLM...).
+These tools leverage your AI subscriptions like Claude X20, Codex X20, Grok CLI, SuperGrok Heavy, OpenRouter, Azure... or your local models like Gemma, DeepSeek, Kimi, Ollama, HuggingFace, etc.

 ## Key Features